Screen fatigue is harming your eyesight and sabotaging businesses.

-Our mission is to eliminate this modern disease and claim back your lost efficiency using our patented software.
+Our mission is to eliminate this modern disease and claim back lost efficiency using our patented software.

 We can screen all your DSE operators for Screenfatigue.